Upcoming Meetings

 Tracking Our Progress: Quarterly Collaborative Meetings

-The Redwood Region RISE Collaborative, a coalition of 150+ members representing communities across Tribal Lands Del Norte, Humboldt, Lake, and Mendocino Counties, has transitioned from monthly Planning Phase meetings (March 2023-September 2024) to quarterly Implementation Phase gatherings.
-These Implementation meetings, alternating between online and in-person formats, is a space for our Collaborative to provide updates on Redwood Region RISE's progress on our equity-focused and climate-forward economic development priorities.
+The Redwood Region RISE Collaborative, a coalition of 150+ organizations representing communities across Tribal Lands Del Norte, Humboldt, Lake, and Mendocino Counties, has transitioned from monthly Planning Phase meetings (March 2023-September 2024) to quarterly Implementation Phase gatherings.
+These Implementation meetings, both online and in-person, are a space for our Collaborative to provide updates on Redwood Region RISE's progress on our equity-focused and climate-forward economic development priorities.
 Everyone is encouraged to listen in.
-Meeting recordings and materials are available below.
+Meeting recordings, recaps, and materials are available below.

 Quarterly Implementation Collaborative Meeting Recaps